gd1m3y/gd1m3y/README.md

 - 👯 I’m looking to collaborate on any Deep Learning and Machine Learning project.
 - 🤔 I’m looking for help with Docker deployment
 - 💬 Ask me about Open CV , Pytorch , Tensorflow or ML
-- 📫 How to reach me: [My Resume](https://drive.google.com/file/d/1qsDyaxrkPwpq5WtZvG3MIMhflY6xpClg/view?usp=sharing)
+- 📫 How to reach me: To directly access my resume [My Resume](https://drive.google.com/file/d/1qsDyaxrkPwpq5WtZvG3MIMhflY6xpClg/view?usp=sharing) else you can contact my mail - narayanamay123@gmail.com
 - 😄 Pronouns: Lets be professional
-- ⚡ Fun fact: potatos potate and i innovate.
+- ⚡ Fun fact: Potatos potate and i innovate.